artainmo/github_to_obsidian/README.md

 ###### Tags
 Give tags of project to its root README.<br>
-Give the 'from-github' tag to all files that come from github.
+Give the 'from-github' tag to all files that come from github.<br>
+If on a page of code you can detect the programming language via its extension, add this programming language as a tag.

 ###### Content
 All files' content should be between backtilts as this is how code is displayed in obsidian markdown.<br>